zgeorg03/Workload-Generator/README.md

 A workload generator for web-based applications

 ## Instructions
-Make sure you have increase the maximum number of open files, using the following command:
+\[Optional\]  Increase the maximum number of open files, using the following command:
 ```bash
 ulimit -n 4096
 ```